Hottub-Harry/biome1/README.md

 # Contribute

 Code reviews are welcome, forks are encouraged, ideas are celebrated.
 Could use a poor soul to write some unit tests in gTest.
+Would like to open collaboration about refactoring ideas.

 # Roadmap

-There is still a lot to be done.
-Tests, and a GUI is in the works.
-Adding interesting new neuron types as well as other methods to control populations.
+Hello everyone, I am reviving this project.
+I was caught up in a lot of work and grad school things, and now with the semester over, I will have 8-10 hours a week to throw at the project.
+With that out of the way, we can begin talking about exciting refactors in the works.

+## Upcoming refactors

+Firstly, I would like to change how neurons work.
+Rather than a sequential firing, I want to move more towards a conventional neural network for each creature.
+The children will inheirit weight values rather than a mix of neuron types from parents.

+Secondly, I would like to move the project into the rust programming language.
+This way, the project can have modularity and better natural growth, and peices can offer better reuse to others via the rust crates ecosystem.
+This starts with certain "footings" being put in place.
+Firstly, making a neuron crate from nothing but the standard library.
+The name has not been decided, but I am leaning towards the name tinyNeurons.
+It will be lightweight and have no dependancies.

+With this being said, these large refactors means that this repository will no longer be supported by myself.
+Instead I will set up a few new repositories, and dedicate my time there.
+This repository will remain, and will still accept pull requests from people who wish to maintain it, as well as host some general project discussion.